Choosing the right housemates for second year of university

 Don’t wait around for ages: once you’ve asked, don’t be strung along waiting for an answer.
 Tell them when you need to know by, so you can make other plans if necessary.

 There’s someone I don’t want to live with – should I speak up?If there’s a group of you, it's common to feel closer to some more than others.
-Another common scenario is where someone wants to bring in their ‘really fun’ friend, or a boyfriend/girlfriend you hardly know.
+Another common scenario is where someone wants to bring in their fun friend, or a boyfriend/girlfriend you hardly know.

 Remember: at the end of the day, it's only for a year.
 With lectures, studying, part-time jobs, going out, placements, weekends at home and holidays, time will fly.

-I don't know who to live with - how should I choose?If you’re still looking for housemates, or haven’t thought about it yet, here are a few ideas for where to find potential options:
+I don't know who to live with - how should I choose?If you’re still looking for housemates, or haven’t thought about it yet, here's where to find potential options: